Mission

 The Bolshoi Theatre of Russia has always been, and will remain, one of the main symbols of our state and its culture.
 It is Russia’s main national theatre, a bearer of the traditions of Russian music culture and a centre of world music culture, the spearhead of the development of the country’s performing arts.

 Chef-d’?uvres of Russian 19th-20th century music theatre occupy a leading place in its repertoire.
 The principles governing the formation of this repertoire may be divided provisionally into three categories.
 The Bolshoi presents to its public the Russian classics, the 20th century included, western classics, likewise inclusive of recognized 20th century masterpieces, and specially commissioned works.
-In recent Bolshoi history, there are several examples of the latter: namely, Leonid Desyatnikov’s opera The Children of Rosenthal, the ballets — Misericordes produced by Christopher Wheeldon, Leonid Desyatnikov’s Lost Illusions produced by Alexander Ratmansky, Laurent Garnier’s dance piece And then One Thousand Years of Peace produced by Angelin Preljocaj with the participation of the latter’s Company.

 The Theatre tries to ensure continuity between generations by promoting the artistic development of young people with talent (thus the Youth Opera Programme has been set up to foster and perfect the skills of opera stars of the future).
 In order to be able to produce productions to the highest standards for presentation at home and at the world’s leading opera and ballet venues, the Bolshoi Company always keeps itself in good creative trim.
 Another important direction of the Theatre’s work is to introduce the Russian public to the achievements of the world’s great opera and ballet theatres, as well as to invite guest artists to participate in its own creative endeavors.